 HAE is caused by genetic mutations that may be passed from parent to child.
 This means that the condition tends to run in families.

 However, spontaneous mutations can cause the disease to develop in people with no family history of the disease.

-Talk to your doctor or other members of your health team to learn more about the potential treatment options for HAE.
+Talk with your doctor or other members of your healthcare team to learn more about the potential treatment options for HAE.